EU – U.S. Privacy Shield Policy

-All DecisionWise employees who handle Personal Data from Europe are required to comply with the Principles stated in this Policy.
+All DecisionWise employees who handle Personal Data from Europe are required to comply with the Principles stated in this Privacy Shield Policy.

-This Policy applies to the processing of Customer Personal Data that DecisionWise receives in the United States concerning Customers who reside in Europe.
+This Privacy Shield Policy applies to the processing of Personal Data that DecisionWise receives in the United States concerning Data Subjects who reside in Europe.
 DecisionWise collects survey data to help organizations improve their systems, people, interactions, culture, and processes.

 II.
 RESPONSIBILITIES AND MANAGEMENT

 DecisionWise has designated an internal team to oversee its information security program, including its compliance with the Privacy Shield program.
 The internal team shall review and approve any material changes to this program as necessary.
-Any questions, concerns, or comments regarding this Policy may be directed to firstname.lastname@example.org.
-The most recent review of these policies took place on January 19, 2018.
+Any questions, concerns, or comments regarding this Privacy Shield Policy may be directed to email@example.com.

 III.
 RENEWAL / VERIFICATION